What Is a Virtual Receptionist?

 How does a virtual receptionist work?

-You forward your existing UK business number to the service.
-The receptionist answers in your company name using your custom script, handles the enquiry — messages, appointments, FAQs, transfers — then notifies you instantly via SMS, email or app.
+You forward your existing UK number to the service.
+The receptionist answers in your company name using your script, handles the enquiry — messages, appointments, FAQs, transfers — then notifies you by SMS, email or app.

 How much does a virtual receptionist cost in the UK?